berbix/berbix-node/README.md

 - `customerUid` - An ID or identifier for the user in your system.
 - `templateKey` - The template key for this transaction.
 - `consentsToAutomatedFacialRecognition` - Indicates that the end user has already consented to the use of automated facial recognition.
-This options can only be used if the "Use customer seeded biometric consent" option is enabled on a template.
-Reach out to Berbix if you need to the toggle for that option to appear in your template settings, as the option is hidden by default.
+Reach out to Berbix if you need to pass user consent through the API, as the use of this option is disallowed by default.
 - Deprecated: `hostedOptions` - Optional configuration object for creating hosted transactions.
 The `hostedOptions` object can optionally include the following fields:
   - `completionEmail` - Email address to which completion alerts will be sent for this transaction.
   - `redirectUrl` - URL to redirect the user to after they complete the transaction.
 If not specified, the URL specified in the Berbix dashboard will be used instead.